-- (a) You must: - (i) use the following three methods to determine the EFTS value of a qualification: - A. credits; and - B. learning hours; and - C. full-time teaching weeks; and - (ii) ensure that a qualification designed to be delivered within a year (being any 12-month period) is limited to a maximum of 1.0 EFTS, even if obtaining the qualification requires more than 120 credits, (1,200 notional hours of learning or 34 full-time teaching weeks), unless we have approved an exception to this limit; and - (iii) provide us with information on the three methods of calculating EFTS values (being credits, learning hours and full-time teaching weeks) when you enter qualification details on our STEO website. - (b) For the purposes of SAC 1&2 Fund Funding, 1.0 EFTS equates to a programme of study or training that is 120 credits (1,200 notional learning hours delivered over 34 teaching weeks). - (c) If you submit for approval for SAC 1&2 Fund Funding a qualification that has two or more strands, you must propose an EFTS value for the qualification that is based on the strand that contains the highest number of credits that you are approved to deliver for the qualification.
-A strand is a combination of courses that leads to the award of a qualification. - (d) For the purposes of this Condition, and Condition 5.6, notional learning hours comprises learning activities leading towards achievement of programme or qualification learning outcomes (planned by you and communicated by you to the student).
+- (a) You must: - (i) use the following three methods to determine the EFTS value of a qualification: - A. credits; and - B. learning hours; and - C. full-time teaching weeks; and - (ii) ensure that a qualification designed to be delivered within a year (being any 12-month period) is limited to a maximum of 1.0 EFTS, even if obtaining the qualification requires more than 120 credits (1,200 notional hours of learning or 34 full-time teaching weeks), unless we have approved an exception to this limit; and - (iii) provide us with information on the three methods of calculating EFTS values (being credits, learning hours and full-time teaching weeks) when you enter qualification details on our STEO website. - (b) For the purposes of SAC 1&2 Fund Funding, 1.0 EFTS equates to a programme of study or training that is 120 credits (1,200 notional learning hours delivered over 34 teaching weeks). - (c) If you submit a qualification for approval for SAC 1&2 Fund Funding that has two or more strands, you must propose an EFTS value for the qualification that is based on the strand that contains the highest number of credits that you are approved to deliver for the qualification.
+A strand is a combination of courses that leads to the award of a qualification. - (d) If you submit a qualification for approval for SAC 1&2 Fund Funding, and NZQA has approved you to deliver a qualification in both trades (50% or more of the courses are in course classifications codes C1, L1 and P1) and non-trades strands (each leading to the same NZQF qualification), you must enter a separate code in STEO for each of the two strands. - (e) For the purposes of this Condition, and Condition 5.6, learning hours comprises learning activities leading towards achievement of programme or qualification learning outcomes (planned by you and communicated by you to the student).
 Learning activities include but are not limited to: - (i) lecturer and tutor contact hours, including workshops and tutorials; or - (ii) tests and assignments; or - (iii) supervised practical placements; or - (iv) study time; or - (v) self-directed learning activities that the student is expected to engage with and participate in (with tutorial support available); or - (vi) examination periods.